lytesout2376/hypertext-pro-docs/docs/terms.md

 ## 4. Data and Privacy

-All data is stored locally on your device.
+All data is stored locally on your device using iOS app groups.
 CLAT Studios does not collect, store, or share user data.
 For more details, see our Privacy Policy.

 ## 5. Disclaimers